henrioseptiano/xsis-code-test/README.md

     make build
 ```

-NOTE : make sure to create your own .env file. otherwise it would not work!
+<strong>NOTE : make sure to create your own .env file. otherwise it would not work!.
+example provided</strong>

+The database schema table is automatically migrated when you perform the command above,
+no need to create manually.

 ### How to run the unit test?

-NOTE : Please install make first in order to run makefile command
+<strong>NOTE : Please install make first in order to run makefile command</strong>

 Simply run